DevonMPhillips/Azure-Secure-Cloud-Foundation-and-Threat-Detection/README.md

 Change the Status dropdown from New to Closed.

-Select the classification True Positive - Suspicious activity (or benign positive, since it was just a test) and add a comment: "Testing custom analytics rule.
+Select the classification True Positive - Suspicious activity and add a comment: "Testing custom analytics rule.
 Confirmed alert fired successfully upon secret access."

 If the incident appears in the Sentinel queue and you are successfully able to close it with a classification, the SIEM pipeline is working flawlessly.